Find Grad Schools

 58 Yearly Graduations

 The 19th most popular school in the country for engineering-related fields majors who are seeking their master's degree is University of Louisville.
 Roughly 22,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,632 per year, while in-state graduate students, on average, pay $14,222 per year.
+The average in-state tuition for full-time undergraduates is $12,324 per year, while in-state graduate students, on average, pay $13,944 per year.
 During the most recent year for which we have data, 58 people received their master's degree in engineering-related fields from UofL.
-About 33% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in engineering-related fields at University of Louisville make a median salary of 105,490.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 29% were women.

 Below are some popular majors that are similar to engineering-related fields that offer master’s degrees.